lucasmun09/website/content/post/Desigining Your Own Ultrasonic Microphone/index.md

 ---
 title: Designing Your Own Ultrasonic Microphone
 date: 2019-04-16T17:11:45-04:00
-draft: false
+draft: true
 ---

 # Designing Your Own Research Grade Ultrasonic Microphone

-Designing a microphone is way harder than it seems.
+Designing a microphone is much harder than it seems.
 I have only been working with digital electronics as long as I can remember.
 I learned the hard way that dealing with analog electronics with small voltages (less than 3.3 V)  is a huge hassle.

 Lower the voltage = easier to be susceptible to noise!